radiorabe/raar-ui/README.md

 Run `npm install` to install all the dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The backend API must be running on `http://localhost:3000/`.
+See https://github.com/radiorabe/raar for corresponding instructions.

 Run `ng serve` and `npm run cy:open` to open the Cypress test runner (browser tests) or `npm run cy:run` for a single run.
 The browser tests cover a good amount of the frontend's functionality.

-Run `ng test` to run the unit tests of the project (Currently, some demo specs only).
+Run `ng test` to run the unit tests of the project (Currently, some dummy specs only).

 Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/raar-ui` directory.

+To keep dependencies up-to-date, run `ng update` to get a list of available updates and follow the instructions.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).